lenka844/SMOD/README.md

 We design an Self-Supervised Marine Organism Detection framework for underwater images to detect organisms.
 We propose a set of underwater image augmentation strategies to enhance the quality of representation we learned, besides, we also propose a novel Underwater Attention module to explore effective underwater representation for marine organism detection.
 This code is based on the Simsiam and mmdetection codebase (v2.13.0).
 ![Image text](https://github.com/lenka844/SSLMarineOrgnismDET/blob/main/fig.png)
 ### Requirements
--Linux or macOS (Windows is in experimental support) -Python 3.8+
++Linux or macOS (Windows is in experimental support)

+-Python 3.8+

 -PyTorch 1.9+

--CUDA 10.2+ (If you build PyTorch from source, CUDA 10.0 is also compatible) -GCC 5+
+-CUDA 10.2+ (If you build PyTorch from source, CUDA 10.0 is also compatible)

+-GCC 5+

 -MMCV

 ### Datasets
 HabCam, TRASH ICRA-2019, UIEBD, RUIE, URPC2021.
 -Contact dataset provider, and download the datasets and annotations.

 -Put all images and annotation files to ./data folder.

 ### Running
 -To train a SSL Method on Pretext dataset, you can run the script:
 ```